indiecannoli/indiecannoli/README.md

-- 👋 Hi, I’m @indiecannoli
-- 👤 My pronouns are she/her and I'm a libra sun, libra moon, sagittarius rising!
+- 👋 Hi, I’m Amanda, but you can call me Mandy since we're practically friends now!
+My pronouns are she/her and I'm a libra sun, libra moon, sagittarius rising.
 - 👀 I’m a senior in high school who is interested in computing and graphic design
 - 🌱 I’m currently learning the basics of web development
 - 💞️ I’m looking to collaborate on projects that focus on racial, economic, and gender equality